 Another way to get cash quickly is to take something valuable to a pawn shop.
-In exchange for the item, the shop gives you an agreed-upon amount of cash — which is usually less than what the item might actually be worth.
+In exchange for the item, the shop gives you an agreed-upon amount of cash — which is usually less than what the item is actually worth.
 If you repay the loan amount, plus fees, by the agreed-upon due date, you can get your valuables back.
-If you don’t repay the loan, the pawn shop can sell your item to recover its costs.
+If you don’t, the pawn shop can sell your item to recover its costs.

 What are some alternatives to same-day loans?

 While same-day loans can give you cash right when you need it, these loans typically benefit the lender far more than the borrower.
 Before you commit to a same-day loan, it’s a good idea to consider some alternatives.

 Putting expenses on your credit card or taking out a cash advance may not be ideal, but it could still be less costly than a same-day loan.

 The average credit card APR is currently around 15%.
 And if you take out a cash advance — using your credit card to access cash — you’ll likely end up having a higher APR (25% or more in many cases).
 But this still may be a less-costly alternative than same-day loans, which can come with triple-digit interest rates.

 Family and friends